smbutterfield/ibmt17-18/_01-pitches-clefs-int/1a3-tx-pitchesclefs.md

 w: G B D F A A C E G{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

-The discussion of why each clef has a secondary name centered around a pitch -- particularly the treble clef as a G-clef -- prompted various suggestions.
+The discussion of the secondary name for each clef -- particularly the treble clef as a G-clef -- prompted various suggestions.
 For the treble clef, one student suggested that the clef is a stylized *G* and another pointed out that the clef encircles the G on the second line of the staff.
 Both of these are correct.

 This led immediately immediately to the quick assumption that the F-clef uses its "dots" to enclose the F on the fourth line of the staff, and the C-clefs have an "arrow" that points to C at all times.
 This arrow points to different lines for both alto and tenor clef.